SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``UIApplicationMain``
     Apply this attribute to a class
-    to indicate that it is the application delegate.
+    to indicate that it's the application delegate.
     Using this attribute is equivalent to calling the ``UIApplicationMain`` function and
     passing this class's name as the name of the delegate class.

-    If you do not use this attribute, supply a ``main.swift`` file with code at the top level that calls the `UIApplicationMain(_:_:_:_:) <//apple_ref/swift/func/c:@F@UIApplicationMain>`_ function.
+    If you don't use this attribute,
+    supply a ``main.swift`` file with code at the top level that calls the `UIApplicationMain(_:_:_:_:) <//apple_ref/swift/func/c:@F@UIApplicationMain>`_ function.
     For example,